 The varied climate of California makes it an ideal location for a variety of wine-producing grapes.
 As Italians began immigrating to California in the late 1800’s, Italian wines began growing in California climes.
 With similar climates but varied soil, wines made from Italian grapes grown in California fields tend to display full and bright fruit characteristics but have lower acid levels than the same grape grown in Italy.
 This makes the wine more approachable to those tasters who may not be as familiar with the traditional Italian wines.

-If you consider yourself an aficionado of either Italian or California wines, then the historic neighborhood of Little Italy in downtown San Diego is an obvious stop.
+If you consider yourself an aficionado of either Italian or California wines, then the historic neighborhood of Little Italy in downtown San Diego is an obvious stop for a drink or two.
 Of course, you know Little Italy for Italian food but did you know it’s home to a generous selection of wine bars?
-No matter if you are looking for specifically Italian wines, California produced wines or an eclectic world-wide variety, Little Italy has a wine bar that is perfect for you.
-Many of these stops have wines available in flights, by the glass and also offer bottles for purchase.
+No matter if you are looking for specifically Italian wines, California produced wines or an eclectic world-wide variety, Little Italy has a wine bar that is a perfect spot for you.
+Unsure of which wine bar to visit?
+Check out on our best wine tours in San Diego – Vino!
+Vino!
+Wine Stroll.
+Many of these stops have great wines available in flights, by the glass and also offer bottles for purchase.
 So without further adieu, our favorite San Diego wine bars:

 Located on Kettner just across from Juniper & Ivy, Carruth Cellars is an urban winery in the northern end of Little Italy.
 As an urban winery, it imports grapes from other Northern and Central California areas and produces the wine in the city of San Diego.
 They have a lovely garden so you can sip your glass of local wine while enjoying the perfect San Diego weather.
 Heaters and twinkle lights mean that you can tuck in and chat the night away with your friends.
 Carruth Cellars offers wines by the glass as well as flights.
 Their menu has a generous selection of meats & cheeses for a build your own charcuterie board.
 Carruth sells their wines by the bottle too so you can take your favorite home with you.